A-Z Of Important Information You Need To Know

 Assembly, Liturgy and Mass

 Parents, caregivers, parishioners and friends are always welcome at our various celebrations.
-We hold shared prayer at the beginning of every week and our senior classes take it in turns to lead this.
+We hold shared prayer at the end of every week and our senior classes take it in turns to lead this.
 On occasions we hold an Assembly at Salisbury Hall and parents will be notified of these.
 Masses are held in our Parish Church, Our Lady of Perpetual Help, in William Street, Richmond.
 Classes take it in turns to attend Mass at the Church during term time and on special occasions such as our Feast Day Mass.
 Once a term we have a welcome Powhiri at the church for all our new students who are starting at our school.

 Our newly enrolled students attend the Richmond Dental Clinic located at Henley School.
 If your child has been attending another clinic in the area, they will continue to attend that clinic.